po1sigala/live/01-Class-Content/19-PWA/01-Activities/10-Stu_Webpack-Plugin/README.md

 ## Acceptance Criteria

-* It's done when I have successfully installed the `HtmlWebpackPlugin` to generate an HTML file.
+* It is done when I have successfully installed the `HtmlWebpackPlugin` to generate an HTML file.

-* It's done when the generated HTML file follows the template, `index.html`.
+* It is done when the generated HTML file follows the template, `index.html`.

-* It's done when the generated HTML file has a generated page title.
+* It is done when the generated HTML file has a generated page title.

-* It's done when I can generate an HTML file that contains the references to the webpack bundle.
+* It is done when I can generate an HTML file that contains the references to the webpack bundle.

 ## Assets